greenelab/deep-review/sections/02_intro.md

 identify the "cats" hidden in our data - the patterns unknown to the researcher - and act on them?
 Deep learning has transformed image analysis, but what about biomedicine more broadly?
-In this review, we examine whether this is simply a matter of time or if there are unique challenges posed by biomedical data that render deep learning methods more challenging or less fruitful to apply.
+In this review, we examine whether this transformation is simply a matter of time or if there are unique challenges posed by biomedical data that render deep learning methods more challenging or less fruitful to apply.